-- Click on the Install to Hard Drive button. - Select the keyboard language you'd like to use.
+- Click on the Install Fedora button. - Select the keyboard language you'd like to use.
 On the next screen, click on the Installation Destination button to choose the disk.
 Note that you can install Fedora onto a USB drive or a Storage Expansion Card as an alternative to installing it onto your internal drive. - installer to resize partitions or delete the existing partitions.
-This is out of scope of this guide, but Fedora has very detailed documentation: https://docs.fedoraproject.org/en-US/qui... - Click Finish Installation and then reboot into your new Fedora install! - We've seen the installer sometimes close the window but not reboot.
+This is out of scope of this guide, but Fedora has very detailed documentation: https://docs.fedoraproject.org/en-US/qui... - Click Finish Installation and then reboot into your new Fedora install! - The installer will close the window, but not reboot.
 You can click on the power icon in the top right, click Power Off / Log Out, and click Restart.